On this page

 The changes influence all the lands within Guelph, and will have the following impacts:

-- The Province now decides if natural heritage systems (wildlife habitat, woodlots, wetlands) are protected from development
+- The provincial government now decides if natural heritage systems (wildlife habitat, woodlots, wetlands) are protected from development.

 Province reviewing past decisions related to official plans